3DTune-In/3dti_AudioToolkit_Examples/example_3_basic_spatialisation_OF/README.md

 `localPath\of_v0.11.2_vs2017_release\3DTI_AudioToolkit_Example3\example_3_basic_spatialisation_OF`
 This has been tested with Visual Studio 2017 (v141) and Windows SDK 10.0.17763.0.
 To be able to build the 'libsofa' project, add (using VS Installer) the Visual C++ build tool called "VC++ 2015.3 v140 toolset".

 5. Compile the project for the first time.
+The project is configured to be built in Debug and Release configuration for Windows x64 platform.

 6. Run the project